Graphic of people pole-vaulting to get to a flag

 • Can I come in and help move this along in a positive way that's going to be a fun and enjoyable experience for everybody?

-Finally, don't worry about the title, perks, the size of your paycheck, or the size of your team.
+Set aside title, perks, paycheck size, and team size when making your decision.
 Find an opportunity to learn something new and exciting, and then go for it.

 Excel in your first 100 days